Tax-Deductible Income Protection

 Secure up to 75% of your gross earnings (less state benefits).

-• Flexible Deferral Periods: Align your policy with your employer's sick pay schedule (4 to 52 weeks).
+• Flexible Deferral Periods: Start your policy when your employer's sick pay ceases to ensure you are never without an income. (options of 4, 8, 13, 26 and 52 weeks).

 ⏳ Comprehensive Long-Term Support